“Courage is a love affair with the unknown”

 Whit provides clinical supervision and consultation for provisional psychologists pursuing registration with the College of Alberta Psychologists, with a focus on reflective practice, clinical confidence, trauma-informed care, and sustainable work in the helping professions.
 Supervision is collaborative, relational, and grounded in creating a supportive space for clinicians to grow their skills and professional identity.

-In addition to clinical work, Whit offers speaking engagements, advocacy, and community education related to LGBTQ+ affirming care, trauma-informed practice, affirming care in healthcare settings, gender-affirming mental health care, and innovative approaches to therapy.
+In addition to clinical work, Whit offers speaking engagements, advocacy, and community education related to LGBTQ+ affirming care, trauma-informed practice, implementing affirming care in healthcare settings, gender-affirming mental health care, and innovative approaches to therapy.